carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 ## Practice
-Practice doesn't "make perfect" without deliberate attention to feedback!
+Practice does not "make perfect" without deliberate attention to feedback!

 > ## Activity 7 (10 min)
 > - Write and rehearse the non-technical portion of an online workshop introduction